Roger Peters Copyright © 2005

 scripts or compiled by actors from memory.
 To counter the inaccuracies of

-the pirated versions Shakespeare’s company may then have published an
+the pirated versions the theatre company may then have published a more

 authoritative edition of the plays.
 The state of the quartos is consistent with